LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

    -  CNI introduces breaking changes.
 For ``containerd``, first upgrade to version >= 1.6.4 or >= 1.5.11.
 For ``CRI-O``, first upgrade to version >= 1.24.
    -  Dynamic Kubelet configuration has been removed from the kubelet (but not yet for the kube-apiserver).
    -  Any new beta APIs will be disabled by default.
 Previously, alpha APIs are disabled and beta APIs are enabled.
 Now only stable APIs will be enabled by default.
-   -  Kubernetes releases are now signed.
+   -  Kubernetes release signing is available in an alpha state.
    -  Service objects that are of type LoadBalancer now support more than one back-end using the annotation ``service.kubernetes.io/load-balancer-class: <LOAD_BALANCER_CLASS>``.
    -  OpenAPI v3 is now beta.
    -  gRPC pod probes are now beta.